HomeDev GuideRecipesAPI Reference

 This topic is for CMS administrators and developers with administrative access rights.

-Blueprints are reusable layout templates that you use with Visual Builder to create content directly in the UI.
-You can save sections and experiences as blueprints, such as a campaign landing page, a contest entry form, a masthead or hero image, column or grid content.
-See Manage blueprints.
+Blueprints are reusable layout templates used with Visual Builder to create content directly in the UI.
+Save sections and experiences as blueprints: a campaign landing page, a contest entry form, a masthead or hero image, or column and grid content.

 For an interactive walkthrough, see the blueprints demonstration.

-Use Settings > Blueprints to find, rename, or delete blueprints created in Visual Builder.
+Go to Settings > Blueprints to find, rename, or delete blueprints.
 To create blueprints, use Visual Builder.

 Find blueprints

-The Search field locates a specific blueprint by name, which speeds up management when the library grows large.
-Use it to jump straight to the blueprint that needs renaming, deletion, or review.
+The Search field filters blueprints by name.
+Use it to locate the blueprint that needs renaming, deletion, or review.

 Enter part of a blueprint name in Search to filter the list.